srinithi19/readme-generator/README.md

 ## Usage

 This app automates the writing of the file by prompting the user to answer a series of questions about the project.
-After answering all the questions, a readme file is generated for the user.
+After answering all the questions, a readme file is generated for the user. use command line to execute the file.

 ![sample qns](./assets/images/sampleqns.png)